xasandilands/xasandilands/README.md

 ## Hello!
 Welcome to my GitHub

+##Who am I?
+I'm Xavier Sandilands, a 2nd year computer science major at SFU.
+I have an intrest in learning more about the backend side of computer science.
+I have exensive knowledge and experince in the following languages/software from personal personal project or previous school courses:
+- Java
+- C
+- C++
+- C#
+- Python
+- Unity
+- HTML

+Some languages/software I have less confidence in or are just starting to learn are:
+-CSS
+-SQL
+-Unreal engine

 ## Current works
 Currently, I am working on a CPU emulator in C++.
 You can look at my work done so far here: https://github.com/xasandilands/CPU-emulator